Read time: 5 minutes

 These email addresses are exclusively for recipient addresses only, and there shouldn’t be any spacing.

-At the time of launch, the Plus Addressing support was disabled by default in Exchange Online.
-Now, it is enabled by default.
-Nevertheless, you can turn it on by using Exchange PowerShell
+At launch, Plus Addressing support was deactivated by default in Exchange Online.
+Currently, it is enabled by default, but you can still activate it manually using Exchange PowerShell.

 This command uses the following syntax-